 - 0131 651 3215

 - Policy, Social capital, Anthropology of food, sociology of food, food, Public health, Children and childhood, families, Social Inequality, Nutrition, Quantitative Methods, Social surveys, Longitudinal Analysis, Sociology of health and illness, Health policy, Scotland, Domestic Violence

 MSc by Research with distinction (2007), University of Edinburgh

 MA (Joint Honours) Social Policy & Social Anthropology (2006), University of Edinburgh

-Course organiser and key lecturer: Mathematics for Social Science (UG) & Social Inequality and the Life Course (UG)
+Course organiser and key lecturer: Mathematics for Social Science (UG), Digesting Food Policy (UG).

 I contribute guest lectures to: Evidence Policy and Politics; Social Life of Food.

 I have previously been course-organiser for Social Inequality and Social Protection; Social Inequality and the Life Course (UG); and Programme Director for the MSc in Policy Studies and the MSc in Comparative Public Policy.